pydii/pydii/README.rst

 -------------------------
 PyDII makes use of the Materials Project (MP) database to get the crystal structure of the intermetallic.
 To access the MP database, a MP API key is required.
-Please refer to https://materialsproject.org/open to obtain your MP API key).
+Please refer to https://materialsproject.org/open to obtain your MP API key.

 Examples